Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/shading.md

 ### Banding

-When an artist isn't sure how to shade something, it's common to just draw a line of shading along the edge of the shape, or maybe multiple lines in a gradient.
+When an artist isn't sure how to shade something, it's common to draw a line of shading along the edge of the shape, or multiple lines in a gradient. **Don't.**

 This is
 called [banding.](http://pixeljoint.com/forum/forum_posts.asp?TID=11299&PID=139318#PD:~:text=Banding%3A,simply%2C%20is%20when%20pixels%20line%20up.)